 Grey icon: Implies that there are no knowledge panels and answer boxes on the first SERP for the target keyword.

 Other than this, check keywords for which you rank in the top 10 results but don’t have a featured snippet.
-RankWatch provides data related to your current rankings next to the additional ranks too.
+RankWatch provides data related to your current rankings next to the additional ones.

-Check out these amazing blog post about Basic SEO:
+Check out these amazing blog posts about Basic SEO: